-After 12 a.m., seven days a week, security personnel equipped with a portable radio system are assigned to the main lobbies of all residence halls.
-Security officers on motor and/or foot patrol also respond to any report of criminal activity.
-Escorts of students are provided by security officers on motor patrol to assure their safety during evening hours.
+After 12 a.m., seven days a week, Security personnel equipped with a portable radio system are assigned to the main lobbies of all Residence Halls.
+Security Officers on motor and/or foot patrol also respond to any report of criminal activity.
+If requested, escorts of students are provided by Security Officers to assure their safety.

 Emergency Response and Evacuation Procedures

 In the event of a significant emergency or situation that endangers the health or safety of the campus, a timely warning to the community will be issued by the Director of Campus Safety and Security or a designee via the “Send Word Now” notification system.
 The notification will be made after a conferral with the executive staff and emergency personnel.
 The content of the notification will take into account its effect upon the rendering of assistance to victims and the efforts to mitigate the emergency.
-The initial responding Campus security personnel will make the initial assessment of the situation, notify and assist the proper emergency authorities, and notify the Director of Campus Safety and Security.
+The responding Campus Security personnel will make the initial assessment of the situation, notify and assist the proper emergency authorities, and notify the Director of Campus Safety and Security.
 The Emergency Plan is posted on the College website.

 Notifications in the Event of an Emergency